 There is a single executive team for the Alliance which includes a single Accountable Officer for all five CCGs, a North Managing Director and a South Managing Director.

-The Governing Bodies of thefive CCGs meet in public quarterly at the Govering Body In Common meeting.
-Details for forthcoming meetings can be found on our Events page.
+The Governing Bodies of the five CCGs meet quarterly at the Govering Body In Common meeting.

 Our focus on improving local care